-same time, I want to unearth the contradictions that are exposed in such a reading, most notably in the role of the nation state.
+In this article, probing the politics of representation and affinities with limit-modernism, I want to think through some of the ways in which these tensions between absolutism and relativism (in the senses of both historical analogy and epistemological privacy) play out in the text.
+At the same time, I want to unearth the contradictions that are exposed in such a reading, most notably in the role of the nation-state.
 I will also here explore how the anachronistic comparison of the Cold War to the second Iraq War yields readings of DeLillo's earlier fictions that cannot be understood as specifically about the Iraq War but that nonetheless seem to structurally presage it.
-These explorations will be conducted over three sections: an analysis of DeLillo's formal structures and histories; an examination of DeLillo's intertextuality as it pertains to the Cold War; and a final section detailing the political consequences of these aesthetic choices.
+These explorations will be conducted over three sections: an analysis of DeLillo's formal structures and histories, an examination of DeLillo's intertextuality as it pertains to the Cold War, and a final section detailing the political consequences of these aesthetic choices.

-Although Peter Boxall has already framed the way in which prophetic coincidences in DeLillo's works should not be read as important for the specific details that are later validated, but for their understanding on a historiographic level, John N. Duvall puts it more bluntly: they are "eerily prescient."
-While my claims for prophetic insight will be less grand, one of the core contradictions that I will explore in this article is that despite the historiographic passages in Point Omega signposting a situation in which the nation-state is no longer the privileged agent of war, they also simultaneously indicate a specific return to, or persistence of, a mode of strong State-driven, international conflict.
-Furthermore, I will argue, although Point Omega is also firmly rooted in the United States, the overlayed metaphor of the American desert (for Iraq) does much to redress earlier criticisms of US-centrism, such as those made by John Carlos Rowe, by blurring inside and outside perspectives while also querying the role of the State(s).
-It is similarly important to note, however, that the aesthetic forms through which DeLillo frames this are not mere sideshows and require attention for their own politics.
+Although Peter Boxall has already framed the way in which prophetic coincidences in DeLillo's works should not be read as important for the specific details that are later validated, but for their understanding on a historiographic level, John N. Duvall puts it more bluntly: they are "eerily prescient."9 While my claims for prophetic insight will be less grand, one of the core contradictions that I will explore in this article is that although the historiographic passages in Point Omega signpost a situation in which the nation-state is no longer the privileged agent of war, they also simultaneously indicate a specific return to, or persistence of, a mode of strong state-driven international conflict.
+Furthermore, I will argue, although Point Omega is also firmly rooted in the United States, the overlayed metaphor of the American desert (for Iraq) does much to redress earlier criticisms of US-centrism, such as those made by John Carlos Rowe, by blurring inside and outside perspectives while also querying the role of the state(s).10 It is similarly important to note, however, that the aesthetic forms through which DeLillo frames this are not mere sideshows, and require attention for their own politics.
 As Duvall has noted, since The Body Artist DeLillo has placed an emphasis on finding the way in which "art might still vie with terrorism."
-In the light of Point Omega, it remains imperative to assess, and begin with, DeLillo's politicised aesthetics.
+In the light of Point Omega, it remains imperative to assess, and begin with, DeLillo's politicized aesthetics.